Lake Tekapo: In Māori culture

 "Tekapo" is a misspelling of Takapō, the name of the lake in the Māori language.
 Takapō means "to leave in haste at night".

-In 2021, the MacKenzie District Council announced that it will start using the dual names of Tekapo and Takapō when referring to Lake Tekapo.
+In 2021, the Mackenzie District Council announced that it will start using the dual names of Tekapo and Takapō when referring to Lake Tekapo.

-The legends of Ngāi Tahu speak of Lake Tekapo being one of the lakes dug by the Waitaha explorer Rākaihautū with his Polynesian digging stick which was called Tūwhakaroria.
+According to Ngāi Tahu mythology, Lake Tekapo being one of the lakes dug by the Waitaha explorer Rākaihautū using his Polynesian digging stick, which was called Tūwhakaroria.
 After arriving in the Uruao waka at Nelson, Rākaihautū divided his people into two groups.
 Rākaihautū led his group down the middle of the island, digging the South Island freshwater lakes.
 His son, Rakihouia, led the other group down the east coast of the South Island.

-Ngāi Tahu visited Lake Tekapo and the nearby Lake Alexandrina as part of their seasonal food gathering patterns.
-The lakes were well known for eels and weka.
-These were gathered and preserved for the upcoming winter months.

 Motuariki island

-Motuariki is the small island in the middle of Lake Tekapo.
-The legends of Ngāi Tahu tell of Motuariki, who was an ancestor on the Ārai-te-uru waka that capsized near Shag Point on the Otago coastline.
+Motuariki is a small island in the middle of Lake Tekapo.
+The legends of Ngāi Tahu tell of Motuariki, who was an ancestor of the Āraiteuru waka that capsized near Shag Point on the Otago coastline.
 After the waka capsized, many of the passengers went ashore to explore the land.
 Legend states that they needed to be back at the waka before daylight.
 Many did not make it, including Motuariki, and he was instead transformed into the island of Motuariki.

+Geography

+The lake covers an area of 83 km2 and is at an altitude of 710 m above sea level.
+It is fed at its northern end by both the braided Godley River and Macaulay River, which have their sources in the Southern Alps to the north.
+The meltwater from the Southern Alps is tinged with a light turquoise colour from the glacial silt.
+This gives Lake Tekapo its distinctive colour.
+To the east of Lake Tekapo lies the Two Thumb Range with Mount Toby (2,222 m); Braun Elwert Peak (2,086 m); Dobson Peak (2,095 m) and Mount Maude (1,797 m) amongst the mountains overlooking Lake Tekapo.
+On the western side of Lake Tekapo.
+Mount John (1,031 m) is closest to the town with Lake Alexandrina further north and Mistake Peak (1,931 m) sitting towards the head of the lake.
+Cowans Hill (783m) lies at the southern end of Lake Tekapo behind the township and next to the Tekapo River.

+The average water temperature on the surface of the lake varies between a low of 5.8 to 5.9 °C in September and a high of 17 °C in January.